 The results

-Here’s a quick highlight reel of reactions:
+Here’s a quick highlight reel of what consumers said about the in-store experience:

 The quant results